 *Consultants/New Positions shall be included in the list of designated employees and shall disclose pursuant to the broadest disclosure category in the code subject to the following limitation:

-The President may determine in writing that a particular consultant/new position, although a "designated position," is hired to perform a range of duties that is limited in scope and thus is not required to fully comply with the disclosure requirements of this section.
+The Executive Director may determine in writing that a particular consultant/new position, although a "designated position," is hired to perform a range of duties that is limited in scope and thus is not required to fully comply with the disclosure requirements of this section.
 Such written determination shall include a description of the consultant's duties and, based upon that description, a statement of extent of disclosure requirements.
-The President's determination is public record and shall be retained for public inspection in the same manner and location as this conflict-of-interest code.
+The Executive Director's determination is public record and shall be retained for public inspection in the same manner and location as this conflict-of-interest code.

-CACHUMA RESOURCE CONSERVATION DISTRICT CONFLICT-OF-INTEREST CODE

 Disclosure Categories

-Category 1: Interests in real property located within the Agency's boundaries, or within a two mile radius of the Agency's boundaries, or of any land owned or used by the Agency.
+Category 1: Interests in real property located within the District's boundaries, or within a two-mile radius of the District's boundaries, or of any land owned or used by the District.
 Interests include any leasehold, beneficial or ownership interest, or an option to acquire an interest in real property.

 Category 2: Designated positions must report all investments, business positions and income, including, receipt of gifts, loans and travel payments, from sources of the type: